jorgegv/zxlibs/README.md

 ## Available modules

 - SPRITE: simple sprite drawing, includes preshifting.
 Intended to be used with a Linear Framebuffer, e.g. the OFFSCREEN module described below.
+- TILE: basic 8x8-pixel tile drawing routines
+- BTILE: big (composite) tile drawing routines and structures
-- SCROLL: multidirectional scrolling, also to be used with a linear framwbuffer
+- SCROLL: multidirectional scrolling, also to be used with a linear framebuffer
 - SEQUENCE: control of animation sequences, implemented as a state machine
 - [INTERRUPT](src/interrupt): basic IM2 interrupt setup and periodic task execution
 - OFFSCREEN: Linear Framebuffer management and blitting to real screen